NicMcPhee/clojure-ga/README.md

 complex fitness calculation like HIFF to see how that affects the timing results (if at all).

+## Constructing a population with HIFF fitness function

+When I changed things to use the HIFF fitness function (or some approximation of that taken from memory) instead of just `count_ones`, things slow down quite a bit.

+The serial time is nearly 300 ms, so over six times slower than when just using `count_ones`.

+The parallel time is about 90 ms, or roughly twice what it was with `count_ones`, and about 1/3 the time of the serial version using HIFF.

+Rust performance with parallel evaluation and HIFF is about 900 µs, which is about _one hundred times faster_.
+Yowza!

+I'm was a _little_
+concerned that maybe there's some kind of lazy evaluation thing happening on the Rust side that I'm not taking into account?
+I went bad and made some changes to ensure that everything was actually being evaluated, and that had no effect on the Rust timings.
+So it's clear that Rust is just a heck of a lot faster on this.

 ## Installation

 Download from http://example.com/FIXME.